bel-ch/bels-blog/data/authors/default.md

 In past lives I:

 1. Did debate and public speaking on stages around the world.
 2. With little entrepreneurship/innovation experience, I co-founded a non-profit for entrepreneurship and innovation.
-I got to consult cool companies, create fun events, as well as build products.
+I got to consult cool companies, create fun events, as well as build products. @SparkathonBB
 3. Made a podcast on art, philosophy, social commentary, and literature!
 Actually, it isn't that deep.
 It's just 2-3 hour long chats with people I like about random things.
 4. Lead teams and curated marketing strategies @ Intellabridge Tech
 5. Built software and managed finances @ GAF